skalou/VtolVR-Skalou-HORNET/README.md

 ## Installation

 - Download and install [UABEAvalonia](https://github.com/nesrak1/UABEA)

 - Download a [release](https://github.com/skalou/VtolVR-Skalou-HORNET/releases) and unzip it in a working folder.
+  Select the "VtolVR-Skalou-HORNET-v.X.X.X.zip" (not the "Source code")

 - Save the original files that will be modified in VtolVR:
  Inside the  VtolVR game install repository:
 >  ...\Steam\steamapps\common\VTOL VR\VTOLVR_Data

 - save the file: "resources.assets" in a safe place.
  If you mess with it, you can just delete it and [verify the game install with the steam tool.](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)

-- Just in case, your saved profile should be in:
+- Just in case if worried (but we won't touch it), your saved profile should be in:
 >   %userprofile%\AppData\Roaming\Boundless Dynamics, LLC\VTOLVR\SaveData

- You can save it too if worried, but we won't touch it.

 ### Replace the needed files with UABEAvalonia:

 - Copy/Paste the original "resources.assets" in a working folder and rename into "resources-ORIGINAL.assets"

-- here is a short [Youtube tutorial](https://www.youtube.com/watch?v=BkkDR-95mR8)
+- here is a short [Youtube tutorial](https://www.youtube.com/watch?v=BkkDR-95mR8) about an other Unity game, we will do the nearly the same.

 - Launch the program UABEAvalonia.exe
 - File>Open , find the previously copied file "resources-ORIGINAL.assets" in your working folder.